Parent Tips for Keeping Children Engaged at the End of the School Year

 Never underestimate the motivating power of a little reward.
 Think about different incentives you can offer your child for displaying continued effort and achievement at school during these final weeks.

-Maybe it’s an extra hour of TV time if they finish all of the night’s homework before dinnertime or a special outing if they achieve a certain grade in a subject that has been challenging.
+Maybe it’s an extra hour of screen time if they finish all of the night’s homework before dinnertime or a special outing if they achieve a certain grade in a subject that has been challenging.
 Big or small, dangling a carrot can make a big difference in keeping your child engaged at the end of the school year.

+Remember, student engagement is not just about keeping children busy; it's about igniting their curiosity, nurturing their potential, and empowering them to thrive academically and beyond.
 For more ideas on how parents can keep their kids learning in the summer, read our article on summer planning.